Average Weather in Twentynine Palms California, United States

 For the purposes of this report, the geographical coordinates of Twentynine Palms are 34.136 deg latitude, -116.054 deg longitude, and 2,067 ft elevation.

-The topography within 2 miles of Twentynine Palms contains very significant variations in elevation, with a maximum elevation change of 1,447 feet, and an average elevation above sea level of 2,059 feet.
-Within 10 miles contains extreme variations in elevation (4,193 feet).
+The topography within 2 miles of Twentynine Palms contains very significant variations in elevation, with a maximum elevation change of 1,447 feet and an average elevation above sea level of 2,059 feet.
+Within 10 miles contains very significant variations in elevation (4,193 feet).
 Within 50 miles also contains extreme variations in elevation (11,719 feet).